Our use of cookies

 Answer:

 The plan is to reach your targets within the duration of your child's order.
-Where possible we seek to help you find support services outside of our service when your child's involvement with us ends.
+Where possible we seek to help you find support services outside our service when your child's involvement with us ends.

 Answer: